 In his professional life, he has served as an accompanist for the San Francisco Symphony Chorus, assistant conductor for West Edge Opera and Berkeley Symphony, as well as making guest conducting appearances with the Meitar Ensemble, the Berlin Sinfonietta, and the Miami Music Festival Orchestra.
 Recently, he served as Music Director of “Abraham in Flames”, a 2019 opera by Niloufar Talebi and Aleksandra Vrebalov featuring the Young Women’s Choral Project of San Francisco and alumni of the San Francisco Opera Merola Program.

-Flavoni has had the pleasure of participating in masterclasses with some of the world’s top artists and pedagogues, including Sir Simon Rattle, Larry Rachleff, Pierre-Andre Valade, and Ian Bostridge.
+Flavoni has had the pleasure of participating in masterclasses with some of the world’s top artists, including Sir Simon Rattle, Pierre-Andre Valade, and Ian Bostridge.

-Maestro Flavoni’s mentors have included Kent Nagano, Donato Cabrera, James Levine, Michael Morgan, Christian Reif, and Peter Grunberg.
-He attended the University of California, Berkeley as a Regents and Chancellor’s Scholar on full academic scholarship, studying conducting under David Milnes and Marika Kuzma, as well as musicology under Richard Taruskin.
-While at Berkeley, he served as music director of the UC Berkeley Opera Ensemble, performing numerous scenes concerts, as well as a production of Purcell’s Dido and Aeneas, which won the 2015 Eisner Prize for Artistic Achievement.
-He later went on to attend the University of Michigan, studying orchestral conducting.
+Maestro Flavoni’s mentors include Kent Nagano, Donato Cabrera, James Levine, Michael Morgan, Stuart Skelton, Christian Reif, and Peter Grunberg.
+He attended the University of California, Berkeley as a Regents and Chancellor’s Scholar on full academic scholarship, studying conducting under David Milnes and Marika Kuzma, harpsichord under Davitt Moroney, composition under Franck Bedrossian, and musicology under Richard Taruskin.
+He later went on to attend the University of Michigan.